Relationship breakdown and housing

 If you are married, or in a registered civil partnership, you have matrimonial home rights which prevent your partner from evicting you from the home without a court order, whether you are legally the owner or joint owner of the property.

 The property cannot be sold without your consent, although you will need to register an interest in it through a solicitor to prevent this.

 The court has power to grant an occupation order to the partner who does not legally own the home for as long as it sees fit, whether violence has taken place.

 - If you are living/cohabiting with your partner, your rights to remain in the home vary according to various factors.

-- If you bought and own the home jointly, then regardless of whether you are heterosexual, gay or lesbian or have children, you can apply to the court for an occupation order in the same way as a married couple.
+- If you bought and own the home jointly, then regardless of your gender, or if you have children, you can apply to the court for an occupation order in the same way as a married couple.

-- If your partner is the sole owner of the property you have no automatic right to remain, but may apply to the court for an occupation order giving temporary rights to remain (this does not apply to gay or lesbian non-owners).
+- If your partner is the sole owner of the property you have no automatic right to remain, but may apply to the court for an occupation order giving temporary rights to remain (this does not apply to same-sex non-owners).